TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- properly remove player on disconect
+	- problem: we only have one disconnect event per step
+	- simply wait with adding the player until the concerned slot is free
+		- we anyway have a moment that there is no mode player id for an already existing client, e.g. before sending of initial state

 - yojimbo_assert( length < buffer_size - 1 );
 	- report a bug?